cran-task-views/WebTechnologies/webtech.md

 If you have any comments or suggestions for additions or improvements for this Task View, go to GitHub and [submit an issue](https://github.com/ropensci/webservices/issues) , or make some changes and [submit a pull request](https://github.com/ropensci/webservices/pulls) .
 If you can’t contribute on GitHub, [send Mauricio an email](mailto:mavargas11@uc.cl).
 If you have an issue with one of the packages discussed below, please contact the maintainer of that package.

+Before 2022, this task view was maintained by Scott Chamberlain, Thomas Leeper, Patrick Mair, Karthik Ram and Christopher Gandrud.
+Thanks to all of them for volunteering to improve CRAN!

 ## Tools for Working with the Web from R

 **Core Tools For HTTP Requests**